PortSwigger's Server-Side Vulnerabilities Path: What the Labs Don't Tell You (And Why Rana Khalil's Videos Fill the Gap)

 Lab #6 UID controlled by parameter, with unpredictable UIDs

 Going through the blog entries I found one which 'carlos' wrote and clicked on his name.
-Using his account ID, I substituted wiener's account ID with carlos's account ID and his API key was revealed.
+Using his account ID, I substituted wiener's account ID with carlos's account ID and his API key was revealed in the Response section.
+(Remember the first steps are similar to the previous labs until you get to Repeater.)

 In summary, these labs were basically trying to get into an admin account (or another user's account).